Hotel Lost & Found Management Best Practices and SOPs

 Staff members might fear that management believes that they have stolen something when asked about an incident.
 Be sure to be open and honest with them and let them know that they are not being accused of anything.

-Establishing strong communication with your hotel staff is very important when it comes to improving your lost & found procedures.
-Hotel staff should be encouraged to let management know any time they see something out of the ordinary or suspicious occurring in the hotel that could potentially be related to a lost & found case.
+Establishing strong communication with your hotel staff is very important when it comes to improving your lost and found procedures.
+Hotel staff should be encouraged to let management know any time they see something out of the ordinary or suspicious occurring in the hotel that could potentially be related to a lost and found case.

-Putting Together a Lost & Found Housekeeping SOP
+Putting Together a Lost and Found Housekeeping SOP

 One of the best ways to educate and train hotel staff members is by putting together standard operating procedures (SOP) that staff members should learn and be able to follow for a variety of situations and procedures.

-Since the housekeeping staff is usually most involved in the lost & found process, we’ve put together an example of a lost & found housekeeping SOP.
-It should be able to provide a good example of what common procedures and protocols might look like for housekeeping staff when dealing with lost & found-related situations.
+Since the housekeeping staff is usually most involved in the lost and found process, we’ve put together an example of a lost and found housekeeping SOP.
+It should be able to provide a good example of what common procedures and protocols might look like for housekeeping staff when dealing with lost and found-related situations.

-- If an item is found, take it to the dedicated lost & found location in your hotel as soon as they are found.
+- If an item is found, take it to the dedicated lost and found location in your hotel as soon as they are found.

 - If you have permission to access this area, make sure that you secure the item under lock and key when you have delivered it.

-- Report finding a lost item to your manager.
+- Report finding a lost item into a housekeeping software (such as Flexkeeping)